bufbuild-ru/docs/docs/configuration/v1beta1/lint-rules/index.md

 ### `COMMENTS`

-This is an "extra top-level" category that enforces that comments are present on various parts of your Protobuf schema.The `COMMENTS` category includes these rules:
+This is an "extra top-level" category that enforces that comments are present on various parts of your Protobuf schema.

+The `COMMENTS` category includes these rules:

 - `COMMENT_ENUM` checks that enums have non-empty comments.
 - `COMMENT_ENUM_VALUE` checks that enum values have non-empty comments.